 6. Finches

-Finches are a diverse group of passerine birds found around the world, excluding Australia and polar regions.
-They vary in size from small to medium-sized, with stout conical bills adapted for eating seeds and nuts.
+Finches are a diverse group of passerine birds found worldwide, excluding Australia and polar regions.
+They vary from small to medium-sized, with stout conical bills adapted for eating seeds and nuts.

-Many species have brightly coloured plumage; this helps them stand out against their natural habitats which can range from deserts to forests.
+Many species have brightly coloured plumage; this helps them stand out against their natural habitats, ranging from deserts to forests.

 Finches occupy these areas all year round without migrating elsewhere – making them particularly well suited for local environments.